Explanation

 The formula above works well if a specific number of results is not required.
 However, because the UNIQUE function will remove duplicates if they exist, the final count of numbers returned will change.
 To work around this problem, and ensure a fixed number of unique random numbers, we can take a different approach with the SEQUENCE function as described below.

-Another approach is to use the SEQUENCE function to generate a list of numbers, then use SORTBY and RANDARRAY to sort the list randomly.
-For example, to output 15 numbers sorted randomly, you can use a formula like this:
+Another approach is to use the SEQUENCE function to generate a unique list of numbers, then use SORTBY and RANDARRAY to sort the list randomly.
+For example, to return 15 numbers sorted randomly, you can use a formula like this:

 =SORTBY(SEQUENCE(15),RANDARRAY(15))